ManoloEsS/cli-password-manager/README.md

 Cli-password-manager is a utility to encrypt, store and manage passwords from anywhere in your terminal.
 It allows you to have full control of your services' usernames and passwords by storing them locally and encrypted using a passkey of your choice.

-## Degooglify your life and take control of your data.
+## De-google-ify your life and take control of your data.

 > "The closest thing to burying your passwords in an undisclosed location without having to go outside"
 > —Some arch user, probably